ValeMel/stylegan/README.md

 The competition can be formalized by a minimax game with a value function reflecting the binary cross-entropy and the sochasticity of the process.

-StyleGAN enabled to build an image as a hierarchical synthesis.
-This was enabled by disentanglement.
-Disentanglement was obtained among others through progressively growing GANs with finer resolution (from coarse features like pose, face shape, color to finer like
+On top of this GAN architecture, StyleGAN enabled to build an image as a hierarchical synthesis.
+The point is to control the various aspects of the desired output image at various resolution levels.
+It was enabled by disentanglement.
+Disentanglement was obtained among others through progressively growing GANs with finer resolution (from coarse features like pose, and overall color, to face shape, or hair, stubble, freckles)